bhavintandel/bhavin-notes/Administration/kerberos.md

 When requesting access to a service or host, three interactions take place between you and:
   * the Authentication Server
   * the Ticket Granting Server
-  * the Service or host machine that you’re wanting access to.
+  * the Service or host machine that youâ€™re wanting access to.

 At each interaction, two message will be recieved, one can be decrypted and one cannot.
 Services we are requesting never communicate KDC.